billwaddyjr/edx-documentation/en_us/shared/accessibility/supporting_learners_diverse_needs.rst

-In the following sections, we outline guidelines for creating and delivering course content that allows students to use built-in accessibility functionality (such as magnification and zoom features), assistive technologies, and alternative formats.
+In the following sections, we outline guidelines for creating and delivering course content that allows students to use built-in accessibility functionality (such as text-to-speech and magnification features), assistive technologies, and alternative formats.
 These practices consider learners with diverse needs, such as those in the following list.

-* Blind learners who use a screen reader, which reads page text aloud, or a Braille display device, which renders page text in Braille.
+* Blind learners who use a screen reader, which reads page text aloud, or a Braille display device, which renders page text in refreshable Braille.

-* Low-vision learners who use screen magnification software to enlarge text and other onscreen content.
+* Low-vision learners who use screen magnification software to enlarge or modify the contrast of text and other onscreen content.

 * Learners with vision impairments, such as difficulty seeing in low-light conditions, who modify their browser or operating system to change